Click OK to log in and restart your reservation.

-Your account summary shows the number of miles you have and the earliest date they could expire.
+Your wallet shows the number of miles you have and the earliest date they could expire.

 Yes, some airlines, like British Airways and Iberia have additional charges for award travel.
 The amount depends on the origin, destination and cabin.
 The charge is refundable if you cancel your flight.

-No, miles can only be used to travel in Economy, Business or First Class.
+No, miles can only be used to travel in Economy, Business or First.

 No. You'll need to book 2 separate reservations.
 To ensure you can confirm both itineraries, it's a good idea to put the award reservation on hold and then book the fare sale reservation.